-- Chapter 1, "Introduction" (page 11), introduces the PowerBook G4 17-inch computer and describes its features. - Chapter 2, "Architecture" (page 19), describes the internal logic of the computer, including the main ICs that appear in the block diagram. - Chapter 3, "Devices and Ports" (page 31), describes the standard I/O ports and the built-in I/O devices. - Chapter 4, "Expansion Features" (page 69), describes the expansion features of interest to developers.
-It includes development guides for expansion-bay devices, the RAM expansion modules, and the PC Card slot. - Appendix A (page 75) contains links to supplemental reference documents.
+- Chapter 1, "Introduction", (page 11) introduces the 17-inch PowerBook G4 and describes its features. - Chapter 2, "Architecture", (page 17) describes the internal logic of the computer, including the main ICs that appear in the block diagram. - Chapter 3, "Devices and Ports", (page 25) describes the standard I/O ports and the built-in I/O devices. - Chapter 4, "Expansion Features", (page 53) describes the expansion features of interest to developers.
+It includes development guides for expansion-bay devices, the RAM expansion modules, and the PC Card slot. - "Appendix A" (page 59) contains links to supplemental reference documents. - "Appendix B" (page 65) is a list of the abbreviations used in this developer note.